roman-milk/roman-milk.github.io/victoria-the-slut.md

+===

- ****** Victoria the Slut Ch.
-03 ****** byLifeisgood21© Vic stood up as well and loosened of the straps securing the strap-on with the help of Jenny, who pulled them down off her like a pair of underwear.
+Vic stood up as well and loosened of the straps securing the strap-on with the help of Jenny, who pulled them down off her like a pair of underwear.
 "Ohh... mmm!"
 Vic said, letting out a little squeal as the little dildo popped out of her soaked pussy.

  "Looks like somebody almost came themselves!"
 Jenny said mischievously looking at the dildo soaked in Vic's pussy juices and giving it a long suck to clean it off.